How to land your dream job, and turn it into a career.

 Just because you are interested on a specific role, does not mean you are the best suited candidate for that role.
 Be realistic and only seek opportunities that make sense for you and the employer - avoid wasting your time and theirs by applying to roles that are either too senior or very distant from your skillset.
 If you are looking to make a career change, sometimes it is smarter to transition within the organization.
 A powerful move can be to start participating in projects of the department you are interested in working for and then be able to justify your transition.

 Send A Thank You Note

 What happened to thank others for their time, a gift, information, a favor and even an interview?
 If we want more opportunities, we need to thank, even if we are better.
 We can do it by email, text, a call and the best way, a note by hand.
 It differentiates us and projects attention to details.

 Securing the Lift Rule

 Do not argue your opinions, impressions or problems in the elevator.
 Do not affect your reputation or potential opportunities to discuss private matters in public areas, especially when you do not know those around you.
 This week while having lunch in a lobby in Hato Rey, a young woman commented on how much she detested her boss.
 I wanted to tell him that his boss was my friend.
-I preferred to remain silent, lest the young woman should choke.
+I preferred to remain silent.

 Focus on the Face, Not on the Screen